kxgames/glooey/docs/more_useful_widgets.rst

-  If you want to have both vertical and horizontal scroll bars: put all your customizations in a common class that doesn't inherit from any widget, then use multiple inheritance to derive ``HBar`` and ``VBar`` classes that derive from both the common class and either `HScrollbar` or `VscrollBar`.
+  If you want to have both vertical and horizontal scroll bars: put all your customizations in a common class that doesn't inherit from any widget, then use multiple inheritance to derive ``HBar`` and ``VBar`` classes that derive from both the common class and either `HScrollBar` or `VScrollBar`.

 - ``Corner``: This inner class fills in the space created by the two scroll bars in the bottom right corner of the scroll box.
 It typically inherits